 Switch to a debit card or cash, if possible.
 The key is having your income and assets work to your advantage.

+Getting rid of debt after divorce can be difficult.
 This can be a lengthy process, but don’t give up.
 Using these tips and others can help you get on the path to financial freedom.
 Freeing Yourself Financially: A Woman’s Guide to Rebuilding Her Finances After Divorce contains additional information regarding strategies I have used and is available on Amazon.